Detox/core/spec.md

 Announcement message is not published to DHT directly, instead node sends `COMMAND_ANNOUNCE` routing command to introduction nodes through previously created routing paths with announcement message as payload.
 When node receives `COMMAND_ANNOUNCE` it becomes aware that it is now acting as introduction node for someone and MUST publish to announcement message to DHT directly, also each 30 minutes introduction node MUST re-send announcement message to DHT.

-Node that announced itself SHOULD send `COMMAND_PING` routing command to introduction node at least once per 60 seconds to make sure connection is kept alive, otherwise routing path can be destroyed by introduction node and it will stop forwarding introductions (see "Discovery and connection to a friend" section below).
+Node that announced itself SHOULD send `COMMAND_PING` routing command with empty contents to introduction node at least once per 60 seconds to make sure connection is kept alive, otherwise routing path can be destroyed by introduction node and it will stop forwarding introductions (see "Discovery and connection to a friend" section below).

+When `COMMAND_PING` is received, node MUST send the same `COMMAND_PING` routing command with empty contents back.

 ### Discovery and connection to a friend
 Discovery and connection to a friend also happens anonymously using rendezvous node selected by the node that wants to connect and introduction node selected by a friend during announcement to the network.